 ‘OtherAddressDetails’ = <address of the head office>

+‘VATID’ = <VAT ID of the head office>

+‘VATJurisdictionCurrency’ = <currency of the VAT jurisdiction of the head office>

+Clarification: Document Usage

+The field ‘DocumentUsage’ shall have the value “Live” for a live message in production and the value “Test” for a test message in the test environment.

+The field is not a matching field and the providers shall enforce validation checks of these values related to the respective environments.

 Clarification: Single vs. Split Financial Invoices

 It is common for energy traders to consolidate multiple financially-settled trades to the same counterparty into a single document.
 This consolidation can be performed with invoices where “in the money” trades are netted down against “out of the money” deals so that the amount invoiced is minimised.